 Treatment - How to Heal a Blister

-So you've been so in to that run or hike that you missed that hot spot preventative window, and now you have a blister!
+So you've been so into that run or hike that you missed that hot spot preventative window, and now you have a blister!
 Here's how to heal a blister:

 To Pop or not?
 That is the question.

 This is a question long debated, but we say the answer to that question is relative to size and infection potential.
 When the impending bursting is imminent, why not drain it in a clean environment as opposed to letting it burst in a dirty sock?
-If the blister is small, often times, the blister's own skin is the best protection and will actually heal itself through re-absorption.
+If the blister is small, often the blister's skin is the best protection and will heal itself through re-absorption.

 If deemed necessary, Here's How to lance the sucker:1) Clean the infected area thoroughly with soap and water, alcohol or whatever you may have on you in your med kit or at home.

-2) Sterilize a sharp object such as a needle, safety pin, or a blade by torching it with a lighter until it's literally red hot.
+2) Sterilize a sharp object such as a needle, safety pin, or a blade by torching it with a lighter until it's red hot.
 Alternatively, you use an alcohol swab to make sure your instrument of choice won't do more harm than help.

 3) With clean hands, pop a small hole in the surface (preferably the side) and gently squeeze out the fluid.